OWASP/owasp-mastg/Document/0x06e-Testing-Cryptography.md

 #### CryptoKit

-Apple CryptoKit was released with iOS 13 and is built on top of Apple's native cryptographic library corecrypto.
+Apple CryptoKit was released with iOS 13 and is built on top of Apple's native cryptographic library corecrypto which is [FIPS 140-2 validated](https://csrc.nist.gov/projects/cryptographic-module-validation-program/certificate/3856).
 The Swift framework provides a strongly typed API interface, has effective memory management, conforms to equatable, and supports generics.
 CryptoKit contains secure algorithms for hashing, symmetric-key cryptography, and public-key cryptography.
 The framework can also utilize the hardware based key manager from the Secure Enclave.

 Apple CryptoKit contains the following algorithms: